TechSckoolByVijay/killercoda-scenarios/s01l01-terminal-basics/step3.md

 ---

-## 🔍 Question 2: Run Multiple Commands Like a Pro
+## � Practice Exercise 2: Run Multiple Commands Like a Pro

 Now let's learn a powerful trick - running multiple commands in one line.
 This is like giving your terminal a to-do list: